 But I had to buy some knives.
 Not butter knives, there are 16 of those.
 There are 20 dinner plates and soup bowls, too.
 But no actual kitchen knives.
-I bought some inexpensive paring knives and one chef’s knife, but I am without a bread knife.
 There is a decent pot with a lid for boiling water, but the rest is non-stick, which I sort of detest.
-Non-stick pans plus a difficult-to-regulate cooking surface makes for some tricky moments.
-The oven has 6 different heat settings: Top, bottom, or both, with or without the fan.
+The oven has six different heat settings: Top, bottom, or both, with or without the fan.
 The temperature is in given in degrees Celsius, of course, an issue that would be easy to deal with if I felt that the oven was well calibrated.
-Which I don’t.
+I don’t think it is.

-I am not complaining.
-Almost every kitchen has its quirks, its shortcomings.
-It just requires a little time and practice to get comfortable with those quirks, to learn to work with them, to understand the restrictions they pose.
+I’m not complaining.
+Every kitchen has its quirks.
+It just takes a little time and practice to get comfortable with those quirks, to learn to work with them, to understand the restrictions they pose.

-But you have to break a few eggs to make an omelet.
-Or, in my case, drastically overcook some chicken to realize that the oven runs hot.
+They say you have to break a few eggs to make an omelet.
+In this case, I had to drastically overcook some chicken to realize that the oven runs hot.

-What I did discover, in this what-happened-to-the-chicken dinner, is a delicious way to prepare leeks.
+The leeks, on the other hand, were delicious.
 Keeping the stem ends intact, I vertically halved and washed several leeks and placed them in the bottom of a shallow baking dish big enough to hold the chicken parts in a single layer.
 I wanted to give the leeks a little head start so I put them in the oven with some olive oil, salt, and a bit of water to get them steaming.
-When they were beginning to soften, I took them out of the heat, placed the well-seasoned chicken parts on top with a few wedges of lemon here and there, and returned it all to the oven where it would stay too long.
+When they were beginning to soften, I took them out of the heat, placed the well-seasoned chicken parts on top with a few wedges of lemon here and there, and returned it all to the oven.

-But the leeks were delicious!
-Everything good about the chicken had dripped down and transferred to the leeks!
-Meltingly tender, sitting in their slightly lemony, chicken fat-enriched sauce, this humble allium became the highlight of the meal.
+Everything good about the chicken dripped down and transferred to the leeks!
+Melting and tender, sitting in their lemony, chicken fat-enriched sauce, the aliums became the highlight of the meal.